Martin Lawrence Photography

 Use the correct camera techniques

-Polarizing Filter - The colors of the rainbow can be rendered more intense and saturated by using a polarising filter.
+The colours of the rainbow can be rendered more intense and saturated by using a polarising filter.
 If you rotate a circular polarising filter, it is possible to get different saturations of colours, reflections and levels of contrast but take care as too much polarisation can actually make the rainbow disappear!

-Lens – If there is only a partial rainbow in sight and you can only see one of its end points, use your zoom lens to get close to it.
+If there is only a partial rainbow in sight and you can only see one of its endpoints, use your zoom lens to get close to it.
 But don’t forget to remember your composition.

-Rain protection – A rain cover is useful to keep your equipment dry whilst you are waiting out the storm.
-If you want information on ‘Shooting in Wet Conditions’ then check out an article of the same name that I wrote earlier this year which you can find here Tips for Shooting in Wet Weather Conditions
+A rain cover is useful to keep your equipment dry whilst you are waiting out the storm.
+If you want information on ‘Shooting in Wet Conditions’ then check out an article of the same name that I wrote earlier this year which you can find here Tips for Shooting in Wet Weather Conditions.